-Babies require good sleep for growth and development.
-It also plays a vital role in overall health and immunity.
-However, young babies usually cannot sleep through the night and may experience problems settling down by themselves.
-So what can you do to comfort your baby?
+Good quality and quantity of sleep are needed for growth and development.
+In addition, it plays an important role in overall health and immunity.
+However, young babies may have difficulty sleeping through the night and may experience problems while trying to settle down by themselves.

 What Is Controlled Crying?